jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) the amount of the tax loss component multiplied by the rate set out in subsection (4)(b):
   (c) the credit balance of the group’s FDP account at the end of the tax year just ended.
 Tax loss component reduced
-(3) The amount of the tax loss component is reduced by an amount calculated using the formula— amount of refund tax rate.
+(3) The amount of the tax loss component is reduced by an amount calculated using the formula—amount of refundtax rate.
 Definition of items in formula
 (4) In the formula,—
   (a) amount of refund is the amount of the refund paid to the company: